From banana bread and muffins to my fabulous banana layer cake and moist banana blondies ~ these are the cozy banana recipes we’re craving right now.

 - If you’re mashing bananas ahead of time, prevent it from browning by adding a tiny bit of lemon juice.

-- Flavors that pair well with banana: cinnamon, nutmeg, bourbon, vanilla, caramel, maple, molasses, toffee, walnuts, pecans, hazelnuts, chocolate.
+- Flavors that pair well with banana: cinnamon, nutmeg, bourbon, vanilla, caramel, maple, molasses, toffee, walnuts, pecans, hazelnuts, and last but not least, chocolate!

-There’s nothing quite like a warm, freshly baked banana bread ~ make one of these today!
+There’s nothing quite like a warm, freshly baked banana bread and there are lots to choose from in my recipe archives ~ make one of these favorites today!

-You don’t see banana cakes quite as much as classic banana breads, but I’ve made several over the years on the blog, and I’ve loved each and every one of them.
+You don’t see banana cakes quite as much as classic banana breads, but I’ve made lots over the years in the Great Island kitchen, and I’ve loved each and every one of them.
 There are so many flavors that pair well with banana, from spices to chocolate, rum and nuts, and a cake is a wonderful canvas to explore all the delicious options!
+My Banana Cake with Nutella Frosting makes a great birthday cake for banana lovers, and my latest banana dessert, Warm Banana Pudding Cake is a house favorite!

 - Banana Poppy Seed Cake with Lemon Buttercream